iExecBlockchainComputing/documentation/for-developers/confidential-computing/choose-your-tee-framework.md

 ## Scone

 At a high-level, Scone protects the confidentiality and integrity of the data and the code without needing to modify or recompile the application.
-With native Intel® SGX technology, the OS is not a part of the Trusted Computing Base (TCB) hence system calls and kernel services are not available from an Intel® SGX. enclave.
+With native Intel® SGX technology, the OS is not a part of the Trusted Computing Base (TCB) hence system calls and kernel services are not available from an Intel® SGX enclave.
 This can be limiting as the application will not be able to use File System and sockets directly from the code running inside the enclave.
-The [Scone](https://scontain.com/) framework resolves this, and reduce the burden of porting the application to Intel® SGX.
+The [Scone](https://scontain.com/) framework resolves this and reduce the burden of porting the application to Intel® SGX.

 More precisely, Scone provides a C standard library interface to container processes.
 System calls are executed outside of the enclave, but they are shielded by transparently encrypting/decrypting application data.
 Files stored outside of the enclave are therefore encrypted, and network communication is protected by transport layer security (TLS).